 The major difference between the two models is that the Fire and Ice Thermos Grill had a rigid plastic 10-gallon cooler beneath the grill.
 The Char-Broil Grill 2 Go Ice had two removable soft-side coolers beneath the grill.
 Both were designed to be transported easily.
 If you are buying a used or discontinued grill, find out what people liked about the Fire and Ice Thermos Grill.
-If you are looking for a current model, check reviews of portable gas grills.
+If you are looking for a current model, check our reviews of portable gas grills.

-This model was a complete portable propane grill with a cooler.
+This model is a complete portable propane grill with a cooler.
 The grill head pops up on demand to a standard 32-inch gas grill height.
-It has a built-in level to help you get it set up right.
+It has a built-in level to help you get it set up correctly.
 The Thermos cooler acts as the base, giving you the option of taking not only the grill but all the food in one unit, or detaching the grill unit to use on its own with fold-out legs.

-- Fully functional grill and cooler
+- Fully functional grill and cooler in one

 - Large open grilling and griddle surface

 - Can be adapted to standard 20-pound propane tanks

 - At 66 pounds, you're limited where you can take it

 Expert Review of the Char-Broil Fire and Ice Thermos Grill